 Local Independent Online News Publishers are:

-Local: A LION site is focused on covering the news of a defined geographical area for that community.
-"Local" covers the spectrum of community sizes: neighborhoods, hyperlocals, towns, metro areas, regions and states.
-While LION sites may report on national/international news—whether directly or by aggregation/curation—the focus must be on reporting local news.
+Local: A LION organization provides local news content and works in any variety of digital mediums or platforms.
+"Local" covers the spectrum of communities: neighborhoods, hyperlocals, towns, metro areas, regions and states.
+LION organizations could also serve niche or topical audiences, ethnic or university-based audiences and communities, and local public media audiences.
+While LION sites may report on national/international news—whether directly or by aggregation/curation—the LION organization should focus on serving a local or niche audience.

-Independent: A LION site must have a actively involved Publisher who oversees daily editorial and business operations.
-The website should not be a subsidiary of a legacy publication or part of a conglomerate or chain of sites with multiple publishers.
-While LION Publishers may hold an ownership/leadership position in more than one news organization, he/she must have day-to-day oversight of each site within the organization.
+Independent: A LION site must have an actively involved Publisher who oversees daily editorial and business operations.
+The organization should not be a subsidiary of a legacy publication or part of a conglomerate.
+While LION Publishers may hold an ownership or leadership position in more than one news organization, he/she must have oversight of each site within the organization.

-Online: The majority of a LION site's editorial and business operations must be Internet-focused.
-While work in print, radio, TV, other media and other business operations may be undertaken, a LION site must predominantly distribute news via the Internet.
+Online: A LION news organization's editorial and business operations must be digitally focused.
+While work in print, radio, TV, other media and other business operations may be undertaken, a LION organization must distribute news via digital platforms or express desire for guidance to transition to such platforms.

 News: A LION site must report news in the general public interest while upholding high professional standards, including transparency, integrity, fairness, accuracy, completeness, and accountability.
-A LION site posts news on multiple days of the week, with a primary editorial focus (as evidenced through staffing and publication) on local breaking, investigative and public service reporting, data and information, and covering arts, cultural and community events.
+A LION site posts news with a primary editorial focus, such as local breaking, investigative and public service reporting, data and information, arts, cultural and community events.
 News coverage must conform to standard, accepted journalistic practices with a preponderance of original reporting.

 Publishers: Whether for-profit or nonprofit in organization, LION sites must be operated as a business.
 They should provide at least the Publisher/CEO/ED with a meaningful income, or be operated with the intent of doing so.
 LION sites should have diverse sources of revenue; organizations primarily funded by one individual, group or institution may edge toward not being independent.